greg4fun/katacoda-scenarios-1/docker/step1.md

-## Welcome to this BFest Docker Demo.
+## Welcome to this Kubernetes Community Dojo for Docker Presentation

+### Docker Environment

+It is useful to understand the docker environment we are using.

+`docker version`{{execute}}
+`docker info`{{execute}}

 ### Images

 Images are stored in Registries.
-By default Katacoda uses DockerHub however internally we currently use Quay.
+By default Katacoda uses DockerHub however internally we currently use Quay (go/Quay).

 We can search for an image in the registry using the _docker search_ command.